thinkcompany/think_dev-standards/development-standards/performance.md

 ## JavaScript

 ### Concatenate JavaScript Files
 Every web page should serve a maximum of two JavaScript files, one for a site-wide library (including jQuery) and one for page-specific scripts.
+Use frameworks like [webpack](http://webpack.github.io/) and [Browserify](http://browserify.org/) to handle bundling your javascript files.

 These files will be served in the "exploded" view during local development, but Dev, QA, Staging and Production environments should all serve the combined JavaScript resources.

-### Minify JavaScript File
+### Minify JavaScript Files
-Use a resource compressor — such as the one included in YUI — to compress and minify the combined JavaScript files.
+Use a resource compressor to compress and minify the combined JavaScript files.
 This can save a significant amount of bandwidth by stripping whitespace and shortening variable names, thereby reducing overall JavaScript file size.

 ### Import JavaScript at the Bottom of the Page
 Web browsers stop processing a web page while they are downloading, parsing and executing external JavaScript files.
 This behavior — called "blocking" — can be avoided by loading the JavaScript at the bottom of the page, just before the closing HTML element.